Rural Health Initiative

 Why this focus and why now?

-The need for more healthcare providers in WNC is great:
+There is a substantial need for more healthcare providers in WNC.

-- In WNC, there is an estimated shortage of 140 primary care providers and at least 20 general surgeons.
+- There is an estimated shortage of 85 primary care providers and general surgeons across WNC.

-- The number of people in the region with behavioral health problems continues to grow.
-An estimated 16% of adults have a behavioral health diagnosis, and the region has a suicide rate significantly higher than national benchmarks.
+- An estimated 20% of adults in WNC have a behavioral health diagnosis, and our suicide rate is significantly higher than national benchmarks.

-Access to effective healthcare, a healthy workforce, and lower overall healthcare costs are key factors to promote growth in our region.
+Access to effective healthcare, a healthy workforce, and lower overall healthcare costs are key factors to promote regional growth.

 - Only 10% of graduating surgery residents are practicing as general surgeons - the only type of surgeon needed in rural areas.